-- The Raith Foundation for funding the Participatory Governance Programme. - Sarah Johnson, an independent development practitioner, for editing the document and providing valuable inputs into it. - Shumani Luruli and Farai Chapisa (former Planact staff member) for the original Spring Valley case study that forms the foundations of this publication. - Mike Makwela for the ground-work done in establishing working partnerships with the Spring Valley Community. - The Spring Valley Development Committee for the partnership with Planact that enabled the documented work to be done. - The general community of Spring Valley informal settlement for support and cooperation during the information gathering processes. - Skhumbuzo Mtshali of Epixel Designs for the design, layout and production of the publication. - Planact staff provides valuable support during the implementation of the programme.
+- The Raith Foundation for funding the Participatory Governance Programme. - Sarah Johnson, an independent development practitioner, for editing the document and providing valuable inputs into it. - Kristen Kornienko for editing the final draft document. - Shumani Luruli and Farai Chapisa (former Planact staff member) for the original Spring Valley case study that forms the foundations of this publication. - Mike Makwela for the ground-work done in establishing working partnerships with the Spring Valley Community. - The Spring Valley Development Committee for the partnership with Planact that enabled the documented work to be done. - The general community of Spring Valley informal settlement for support and cooperation during the information gathering processes. - Epixel Designs for the design, layout and production of the publication. - Planact staff provides valuable support during the implementation of the programme.